yangshengaa/dynamic_stock_industry_classification/index.md

 | All | 20150101 | 20211231 |4752 | 28 | 24 | 0.215112 | 1.363993e+10 |
 | ZZ1000 | 20150101 |20211231 |1847 | 28 | 24 | 0.121805 | 6.898919e+09 |

-We also list the features available to compute alphafactors (for gathering excess returns) and risk factors (for controling porfolio risks).
+We also list the features available to compute alphafactors (for gathering excess returns) and risk factors (for controlling porfolio risks).
 The meaning of these names is self-explanatory.

 * Price:
   * 'AdjFactor'